vivaria/edisonrul.ing/docs/source/cards/ordeal-of-a-traveler.md

-# ORDEAL OF A TRAVELER
+# Ordeal Of A Traveler

 *   You can activate the effect of "Ordeal of a Traveler" each time your opponent attacks.
 *   You must show the card your opponent selects to your opponent.